Questions About Divorce

 All matters involving the children are always modifiable based on a showing of changes in circumstances.
 This includes child support, custody, and visitation.
 Also, spousal maintenance is modifiable unless it has been specifically designated as non-modifiable maintenance.
 Property and debt orders are final and not modifiable.

-Custody is divided into two categories, legal custody and physical custody.
+Child custody is divided into two categories in Missouri, legal custody and physical custody.
 Legal custody deals with decision making rights and responsibilities, whereas physical custody deals with who has the children and when.
 There is an overwhelming preference for joint legal and joint physical custody.
 Under a joint legal custody arrangement, both parents have an equal say regarding decisions for the children, such as education, healthcare, discipline, religion, and all other important decisions.
 Note that the day to day routine/care decisions are made by the parent who actually has physical custody at the time.
 In a joint physical arrangement, both parents share time on some sort of schedule, but that schedule is not 50/50 unless that is agreed by the parties.
 It is important to note that there are many different parenting schedules under a joint physical custody arrangement, and joint physical custody simply means that both parents have time with the children.
 There is no such thing as "full custody" in Missouri, although one parent will be designated for education and mailing purposes as the custodial parent.
 In limited circumstances, sole legal or sole physical custody can be awarded to one parent, which would exclude the other parent from decision making, physical parenting time, or both.

-A parenting plan contains all of the terms of the parenting arrangement that is either agreed upon by the parties or decided by the Court.
+A parenting plan contains all of the terms of the parenting arrangement that is either agreed upon by the parties or decided by the court.
 Either way, the parents are ordered to comply with the terms of the plan.
 A parenting plan will provide for legal and physical custody, child support, parenting guidelines, parenting schedule, transportation duties, health insurance, daycare, non-covered medical care, extracurricular activities, education, income tax deductions, restrictions on relocation, and any other relevant parenting provisions.

-Being the first to file does have some advantages, although in most cases it is not particularly relevant.
+Being the first to file for divorce does have some advantages, although in most cases it is not particularly relevant.
 In Missouri, whomever has the children at the time the case is filed is deemed to have temporary custody of the children, which can be an advantage.
-Also, if the case ends up going to trial, the person who files first (called the Petitioner) will get to present their case to the Court first, which in many cases is an advantage.
+Also, if the case ends up going to trial, the person who files first (called the Petitioner) will get to present their case to the court first, which in many cases is an advantage.
 Finally, and perhaps most importantly, being the first to file puts pressure on the Respondent to act or face a default judgment.

 No. Consent is not required for a divorce in Missouri.

 In Missouri, after a custody order is entered, a party having custody cannot relocate without first notifying the other parent.
 If the other parent does not object in court in the time required, and the moving parent has met all statutory requirements, then the parent may relocate.
-However, if the other parent timely objects, then the Court will conduct a hearing to determine whether it is in the best interests of the children to relocate.
-Also, the children cannot be moved out of Missouri while a case is pending, absent agreement or order of the Court.
+However, if the other parent timely objects, then the court will conduct a hearing to determine whether it is in the best interests of the children to relocate.
+Also, the children cannot be moved out of Missouri while a case is pending, absent agreement or order of the court.

 If you have made all efforts to locate your spouse, and he or she cannot be found, Missouri courts will allow service by publication in lieu of personal service.
 This means that an notice is published in a local legal publication or newspaper for a period of 4 consecutive weeks, and if no response is filed, then the other party is deemed to be served, and a default divorce proceeding can then occur.
-However, it is very important to understand that the only thing the Court can do is dissolve the marriage, and award custody of the children if jurisdiction is proper.
-The Court cannot divide property, award spousal support, child support, attorney fees, or any other money judgment.
+However, it is very important to understand that the only thing the court can do is dissolve the marriage, and award custody of the children if jurisdiction is proper.
+The court cannot divide property, award spousal support, child support, attorney fees, or any other money judgment.
 Also, the Petitioner must sign an affidavit and testify as to the reasons the other spouse cannot be located, and the efforts made to locate them.